ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 ### Step 3.2.
 Install the Prometheus exporter
 {: #baremetal_linux_step3-2}

-The Sysdig agent automatically collects metrics from Prometheus exporters.
+The monitoring agent automatically collects metrics from Prometheus exporters.
 Therefore, to collect metrics from your IPMI exporter, you must also configure the Prometheus exporter.

 Complete the following steps to run the Prometheus exporter: